Exporting to the EU – A guide for Canadian business

 5.2.4 Green dot

-The Directive makes industry responsible for the collection and recycling of packaging waste.
-The Green Dot on packaging indicates that the company has joined a packaging-recycling scheme in accordance with the Directive.
+Pro Europe is the umbrella organization for European packaging and packaging waste-recovery and recycling schemes, including the Green Dot program.
+The Green Dot on packaging indicates that the company has joined a packaging-recycling scheme in accordance with the directive.

 Table of contents